focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Use meow_hash to detect whether a file is unmodified
+    + If the hashes match, unmark as modified
+    + On any change to the buffer, calculate the hash again and compare against the stored one
+    + When a buffer is created, refreshed from disk, or saved, calculate and store a meow hash
+    + If the buffer is marked as modified on disk, load the file contents from disk and refresh the hash from there
 + Ignore .svn
 + Text Input:
     + Fix the weird doubling of characters when pasted a newline